ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 If you need to amend the code before hitting enter, you can use your keyboard's right and left arrows to move inside the text.
 The up and down arrows allows navitation through previously typed commands, if you have multiple lines of code.

-Remember: commands beginning with a hash mark are not part of the OCaml syntax; they are interpreted by UTop itself.

-Commands beginning with the dash character `#` such as `#quit` or `#help` are not evaluated by OCaml, they are interpreter by Utop.
+Remember: commands beginning with a dash character `#` such as `#quit` or `#help` are not evaluated by OCaml, they are interpreter by Utop.

 ## Expressions and Definitions

+Here is another expression:
 ```ocaml
 # 50 * 50;;
 - : int = 2500
 ```

 In OCaml, everything has a value and every value has a type.
-Here`50 * 50` is an expression that evaluates to `2500`, which is of type `int` (integer).
+Here `50 * 50` is an expression that evaluates to `2500`, which is of type `int` (integer).
 Here are examples of other primitive values and types:
 ```ocaml
 # 6.28;;
 - : float = 6.28